dipanshuzalke/OpenCollab/README.md

 ## **Acknowledgments**
 Special thanks to all contributors for their valuable efforts in making **OpenCollab** a reality.

 ---

-_Ready to join the open-source revolution?
-Let's build amazing things together!_ 🌟
+Let’s build the future of open-source collaboration together! 🌟